Letter Writing Help: Everything You Need to Know about How to Write a Letter

 5) Choosing the length of the letter

 The length of the letter is important, as well.
-Personal letters have a loose structure and can consist even of a few written pages (for example, in the case of love letters).
-Nevertheless, formal letters are to be short, precise, and talk to the point.
-In any case, the length is determined by the purpose, topic, and recipient of the message.
+Personal letters have a loose structure and can consist even of a few written pages (for example, love letters).
+Nevertheless, formal letters are to be short, precise, and to the point.
+In any case, the length is determined by the message’s purpose, topic, and recipient.

 Make Your Letter Writing Better

-1. The Right Words: Words are your tools thus, use them wisely.
+- The Right Words: Words are your tools; use them wisely.
 Fit the right words into the right context.
-Avoid emotional language in formal letters but don’t scrimp metaphors in love letters.
+Avoid emotional language in formal letters, but don’t scrimp on metaphors in love letters.

-2. Conciseness: This suggestion considers formal letters more; however, in general, all letters are to be logical and concise.
+- Conciseness: This suggestion considers formal letters more; however, all letters are generally logical and concise.
 In formal letters, avoid unnecessary words, phrases, and sentences.
 Talk to the point and eliminate long examples and unreasonable explanations.

-3. Politeness: The recipient will form their attitude to you based on your letter.
+- Politeness: The recipient will respond to you based on your letter.
 Stay professional and smooth-tempered even if emotions overwhelm you.
 Communicate your concern in a civilized language.
 Rudeness and emotionalism will not help you explain the problem but will show you as a drama queen.

-4. Grammar and Punctuation: In formal writing, following the grammar and punctuation rules is important.
-At times, the wrong full stop or comma can completely change the message and undermine the quality of the entire letter.
+- Grammar and Punctuation: Following the grammar and punctuation rules is important in formal writing.
+Sometimes, the wrong full stop or comma can completely change the message and undermine the quality of the entire letter.
 Therefore, proofread your letter before sending it to the recipient.

-5. Style: For most letters, you will have to choose a conversational style.
+- Style: For most letters, you must choose a conversational style.
 Write in a clear manner using simple words and understandable structures.
-Ensure that all your sentences appear in a logical sequence and the writing goes smoothly.
+Ensure that all your sentences appear logically and the writing goes smoothly.
 Do not skip from one idea to another.